risingwavelabs/risingwave-docs-legacy/docs/transform/overview.md

 (3 rows)
 ```

-By following the above steps, you have successfully transformed the data from the `sales_data` table into a materialized view `mv_sales_summary` that provides the total sales amount for each product.
-Materialized views offer a way to precompute and store aggregated data, improving query performance and simplifying data analysis tasks.
+By following the steps outlined above, you have successfully transformed the data from the `sales_data` table into a materialized view called `mv_sales_summary`.
+This materialized view provides the total sales amount for each product.
+Utilizing materialized views allows for precomputing and storing aggregated data, which in turn improves query performance and simplifies data analysis tasks.